Sourav-25/dice_GAME/README.md

 # dice_GAME
-You can paly the game at https://sourav-25.github.io/dice_GAME/
+You can play the game at https://sourav-25.github.io/dice_GAME/